Varma (surname)

-Varmā, Verma, Varman, or Burman are surnames found in India and South-East Asia.
+Verma, Varma are surnames found in India and Southeast Asia.
+These surnames are commonly used by people of different castes and ethnic groups across the region.
+The surname is used in North India by and some of the groups among cluster of castes called Kayasthas.
+However, in the same region along with Central India, while originally being a Rajput surname it was later adopted by castes such as Kurmis, Jats and Koeris.

 Indian traditional usage

 According to Ayodhya Prasad Sah, the title was also used by some Brahmins in parts of Odisha, although it is recommended historically for the Kshatriyas.

 Notable people

-Notable people with surname "Varma" or its variants include:
+Notable people with the surname "Varma" or its variants include: